 Farajdo gave us the best access to the coast, El Yunque, and the Ceiba airport.
 However, much of this area is heavily developed.
 Most people stay in a development along the beach.
 Instead, we choose a basic Airbnb room in a less-developed residential area near the bio bay preserve, a prime beach, and a number of restaurants.
-Either way, there are lots of options available on both Airbnb and TripAdvisor (referral links).
+Either way, there are lots of options available on both Airbnb and TripAdvisor (affiliate links).

 - Las Vistas Café is a rooftop breakfast and lunch spot with wonderful fresh food.
 This was a convenient spot for us because it was located at the top of our Airbnb, but is very worth seeking out.
 It has great food with a great view.

 - El Pescador is amazing.
 It’s not cheap, but it is totally worth the price.
 Go there.
 (And try the Yunque Snow if you like strong, fruity, coconut drinks.)